A/B Testing Online Assets

 2. Set your goals – For example, your goal could be to increase your website’s conversion rate or engagement rate for social media ads.
 Another example is that your goal could be to get more clicks from your newsletter.

 3. Create a new version – If you have your control asset, you can create your challenger version with one element changed.
-If you don’t have a control asset, you must create your control and challenger versions.
+If you don’t have a control asset, you must make your control and challenger versions.

 5. Evaluate the results